Pujitha-Gedela/Plagiarism-Checker/README.md

 - Rolling Hash algorithm for fast phrase comparison
 - VS Code + g++ for development and compilation
 - GitHub for version control and publishing

+I built this to understand how plagiarism detection works internally — especially how algorithms can be used creatively to solve real-world problems like content duplication.
+It also helped me practice string manipulation, file handling, and hashing techniques in C++.